Summary

 not just data display.

-Cowork will read the CSV, perform analysis, generate appropriate visualizations, and build a presentation that tells a coherent story from the data.
+Cowork reads the CSV, performs the analysis, generates appropriate visualisations, and builds a presentation that tells a coherent story from the data.

 Using Projects for Brand Consistency

-Claude’s Projects feature lets you save context that persists across conversations.
-Use this to maintain your brand guidelines:
+Claude’s Projects feature allows context to be saved across conversations.
+The feature can be used to maintain brand guidelines:

 Add this to our project context: